MiddletonCommunityVoice/services-list/content/sport-and-exercsise/middleton-arena.md

 ---

 ### Information
-Many events at the Arena and many sports activities
+Many events, sports and activities at the Arena, including activities for disabled people and GP referals.

-including activities for disabled and GP referals.
+Hours of operation vary accorging to the activities.
+See the arena website or phone their reception.